 Assistive listening devices can improve a hearing aid user’s experience while watching television, listening to the radio or talking on a cell phone.
 While a hearing aid generally makes all sounds around a person louder, an assistive listening device can hone in on a particular signal.

-Regardless of whether an individual utilizes hearing aids or cochlear implants, follow-up appointments should be scheduled with their hearing care professional to ensure the device is working properly and helping curb the hearing loss.
+Regardless of whether an individual utilizes hearing aids or cochlear implants, follow-up appointments should be scheduled with their hearing care professional to help the individual adjust to the hearing technology and to ensure the device is working properly.

 This content was last reviewed on: July 2nd, 2013